driskull/2022-ds-building-geospatial-web-components/index.md

 # Host application

-It provides the application shell which is built using the calcite components based on the ArcGIS for JavaScript Widget framework
+It provides the application shell which is built using the calcite components based on the ArcGIS API for JavaScript Widget framework

 ---